brenoguim/make_contiguous_objects/README.md

 # Introduction

-This proposal intends to add standard library support to allocate adjacent objects of different types.
+This proposal intends to add support to allocate adjacent objects of different types.

 If you want to create a `char` next to an `int`, next to a `long`, you can do:
 ```